A Year-Round Warm Salad

 Instructions

-- Rinse the lentils and place into a medium pot.
-Cover generously with water, bring to a boil, then reduce and simmer, covered, for 20-25 minutes.
-Strain any remaining water and stir in a sprinkle of salt.
-While the lentils are cooking, prepare the carrots.
+- While the carrots are cooking, prepare the lentils.
+Rinse the lentils and place into a medium pot.
+Cover with water and add a generous pinch of salt, bring to a boil, then reduce and simmer, covered, for 20-25 minutes.
+Strain any remaining water.150 grams (¾ cup) dry brown or green lentils*

-- To serve, separate the rucola between two dishes and add half the lentils and carrots.
+- To serve, separate the greens between two dishes and add half the lentils and carrots.
 Top with the tahini sauce and some pomegranate, and serve immediately.
-If you want to pack this for lunch, let the individual elements cool before packing them together in a sealed container.
+If you want to pack this for lunch, let the individual elements cool before packing them together in a sealed container.60 grams (2 cups) baby greens, Pomegranate seeds

 Tahini Vinaigrette